mlcommons/training/image_segmentation/pytorch/README.md

 - evaluation starts at epoch = 1313
 - evaluation is run every 26 epochs

+The training should stop at epoch = CEILING(10000\*168/`samples per epoch`).
+If the model has not converged by that epoch the run is considered as non-converged.

 ## Evaluation thoroughness

 The validation dataset is composed of 42 volumes.
 They were pre-selected, and their IDs are stored in the `evaluation_cases.txt` file.